MASTER SUBSCRIPTION AGREEMENT

 This Agreement commences on the date You accept it and continues until all Subscriptions granted in accordance with this Agreement have expired or been terminated.

-Subscriptions purchased by You are activated and commence upon payment receipt and continue for the Subscription Term specified therein.
+Subscriptions purchased by You are activated upon your acceptance of the applicable Order Form and, subject to your payment obligations related to the applicable Order Form, shall continue for the Subscription Term specified therein.
 Except as otherwise specified in the applicable Order Form, all Subscriptions shall automatically renew for additional periods equal to the expiring Subscription Term or one year (whichever is shorter), unless either party gives the other notice of non-renewal at least 30 days before the end of the relevant subscription term.
+When a credit card is on file, upon the completion of a Subscription Term, unless you provide notice of non-renewal as provided above, you authorize us to automatically charge such credit card for the renewal of the Subscription Term.
 The per-unit pricing during any such renewal term shall be the same as that during the prior term unless We have given You written notice of a pricing change at least 30 days before the end of such prior term, in which case the pricing change shall be effective upon renewal and thereafter.

 Upon any termination for cause by You, We shall refund You any prepaid fees covering the remainder of the term of all subscriptions after the effective date of termination.
 Upon any termination for cause by Us, You shall pay any unpaid fees covering the remainder of the term of all Order Forms after the effective date of termination.
 In no event shall any termination relieve You of the obligation to pay any fees payable to Us for the period prior to the effective date of termination.